blcxtranslations/blcx/_translated/chapter-0047.md

 "Go!"

-Yan Tian Heng made some incantation gestures and lightly tapped the beast causing it to bare its fangs and brandish its claws.
+Yan TianHeng made some incantation gestures and lightly tapped the beast causing it to bare its fangs and brandish its claws.
 It then changed into a ball of red light and charged towards Lin Xuan.

 It was a dangerous situation but Lin Xuan did not panic.
 He activated the seal in his hands and threw it in the air......